agravier/agravier.github.io/etc/notes/ci1-coursera/notes03.md

-directory, but in case you may want to run a script (```execfile('script.py')```), import something local to that directory (```import mylibrary as mlib```) or output something, it's better to be in the right place fromt the start.
+directory, but in case you may want to run a script (```execfile('script.py')```), import something local to that directory (```import mylibrary as mlib```) or output something, it's better to be in the right place from the start.

 <div class="highlight"><pre><code>cd dev/coursera-comp-invest-1/Examples/Basic</code></pre></div>

-Activate the virtualenv, start iPython
+Activate the virtualenv, start IPython

 <div class="highlight"><pre><code>workon finance64
 ipython</code></pre></div>

-The rest of this section is copied from the Quantsoftware wiki-based [Numpy tutorial](http://wiki.quantsoftware.org/index.php?title=Numpy_Tutorial_1), with a few additional comments of my own.
+The rest of this section is copied from the Quantsoftware wiki-based [NumPy tutorial](http://wiki.quantsoftware.org/index.php?title=Numpy_Tutorial_1), with a few additional comments of my own.

 As an alternative, if you want to see the Python interpreter output without running the tutorial, you can

-* [read it as a fomatted IPython notebook](quantsoftware_numpy_tutorial.html), or
+* [read it as a formatted IPython notebook](quantsoftware_numpy_tutorial.html), or
 * [read the same IPython Notebook on nbviewer](http://nbviewer.ipython.org/urls/raw.github.com/agravier/agravier.github.io/master/etc/notes/ci1-coursera/quantsoftware_numpy_tutorial.ipynb), or